benjymous/annotations/sandman/sandman.12.md

 - Ed (The Anti-Dave) (Dave Stobbe <dave.stobbe@canrem.com>) explained the metaphorical significance of a Dutch Uncle.
 - Ralf Hildebrandt added more details.
-- Richard Munn noted the Prior Engagement.
+- Richard Munn questioned Brute and Glob's motivations, noted Dream's laugh, the second Sandman, Dreams lack of consideration over Jed, and the Prior Engagement.